-Based on recent medical studies, Hiatal Hernias also called Hiatus Hernia occur in approximately 60% of all people aged 60+.
+Based on recent medical studies, Hiatal Hernias, also called Hiatus Hernia, occurs in approximately 60% of all people aged 60+.
 This number illustrates the staggering impact of the hiatal hernias and why it’s essential to seek appropriate treatment immediately.
 Treatment of hiatus hernia includes medication, lifestyle changes, natural remedies, and in severe cases, surgery.

 Chiropractic care is one of the most effective forms of natural method that help subside symptoms.

 Finding a chiropractor familiar with hiatal hernia treatment should be a top priority.
 If you live in Kuala Lumpur, visit our chiropractor in Bukit Damansara.
 You may call us at 03-2093 1000 for more information.

 Chiropractic care of hiatus hernia Initial has been proven effective.
 Symptoms of a Hiatus Hernia are similar to heartburn, or GERD (Gasteroesophageal reflux disease).
 In this article, we will discuss symptoms, causes, remedies, and chiropractic care.
 Feel free to share this article with friends and family.